Light meter: Extinction types

+Photoelectric types

+Starting in 1932, electronic light meters removed the human element and relied on technologies incorporating (in chronological order) selenium, CdS (1960s), and silicon (semiconductor, 1970s) photodetectors.
+Most modern light meters use silicon sensors.
+They indicate the exposure either with a needle galvanometer or on an LCD screen.

-Selenium and silicon light meters use sensors that are photovoltaic: they generate a voltage proportional to light exposure.
+Selenium light meters use sensors that are photovoltaic: they generate a voltage proportional to light exposure.
 Selenium sensors generate enough voltage for direct connection to a meter; they need no battery to operate and this made them very convenient in completely mechanical cameras.
-Selenium sensors however cannot measure low light accurately (ordinary lightbulbs can take them close to their limits) and are altogether unable to measure very low light, such as candlelight, moonlight, starlight etc. Silicon sensors need an amplification circuit and require a power source such as batteries to operate.
-CdS light meters use a photoresistor sensor whose electrical resistance changes proportionately to light exposure.
-These also require a battery to operate.
-Most modern light meters use silicon or CdS sensors.
-They indicate the exposure either with a needle galvanometer or on an LCD screen.
+Selenium sensors however cannot measure low light accurately (ordinary lightbulbs can take them close to their limits) and are altogether unable to measure very low light, such as candlelight, moonlight, starlight etc.

+CdS light meters use a photoresistor sensor whose electrical resistance decreases proportionately to the intensity of light exposure.
+These require a battery to operate, but are significantly more sensitive to low light, able to detect lighting levels approximately 1/100 of the lower sensitivity limit of selenium cells.
+However, CdS sensors fell out of favor due to their slower response and extended sensitivity to red and infrared wavelengths.

+Semiconductor sensors are also photovoltaic, but the voltage generated is much weaker than selenium cells and semiconductor-based light meters need an amplification circuit and therefore require a power source such as batteries to operate.
+These are usually named after the materials and filtration used to ensure the spectral response is similar to the human eye or photographic film, such as 'Silicon Blue Cell' (SBC) or 'GaAs'.

 Many modern consumer still and video cameras include a built-in meter that measures a scene-wide light level and are able to make an approximate measure of appropriate exposure based on that.
 Photographers working with controlled lighting and cinematographers use handheld light meters to precisely measure the light falling on various parts of their subjects and use suitable lighting to produce the desired exposure levels.